rajarshi-rtl/handshake_synchronizer/README.md

 To address this limitation, this design adds a **Capture Flip-Flop** before the source register.

-The capture flip-flop samples the input **only when**

-* `SEND = 1`
-* `BUSY = 0`

-Once captured, the value remains unchanged throughout the entire handshake transaction, irrespective of subsequent changes on the input bus.

-This architectural enhancement guarantees that the receiver always obtains the exact data that initiated the transfer.

----

 ## Architecture

 The design consists of: